 How does prompt caching work and how much can I save?

 Prompt caching allows you to store frequently-used context (system prompts, large documents, knowledge bases) on Anthropic's servers.
 Cache writes cost 1.25x the base input price (5-minute cache) or 2x (1-hour cache), but cache reads cost only 0.1x—a 90% savings.
-You break even after just 2 cache hits with 5-minute caching.
+You break even after just 1 cache hit with 5-minute caching, or 2 hits with 1-hour caching.
 For applications with repeated context like RAG systems or code assistants, caching can reduce costs by 88-95%.

 What is the Batch API and when should I use it?